 An Intense Gathering

-In the simplest sense, Burning Man is a weeklong event (this year it’s set for Aug.
-26 through Sept.
-3) that culminates with a giant human effigy burning to the ground.
+In the simplest sense, Burning Man is a weeklong event that culminates with a giant human effigy burning to the ground.
 Participants set up a temporary city, complete with law enforcement, medical care, food, beverages and services (think woodworking lessons and bike repair).
 There’s music, hundreds of art installations, activities, performances and tons of other shared experiences.
 Participants often connect with one another on an intensely deep level, much like you used to do at summer camp as a kid, Debucquoy-Dodley says.

 The First Burn — 1986

 The origin story of Burning Man starts in 1986, when Larry Harvey and Jerry James decided, somewhat randomly, to build a larger-than-life man out of scrap wood and burn it on the beach near San Francisco.
 Harvey had been going through a midlife crisis after a bad breakup when he spontaneously called up his friend James and said: “Let’s … let’s burn a man, Jerry.”

 The two men met through the “Latte Carpenters,” a group of friends who were intellectually curious and loved discourse.
 At the time, Harvey worked primarily as a carpenter and a landscaper.
 James was a carpenter, too.